Applications for all PGCE courses should be made through the DfE Apply System. Entry requirements can be found on each course page.

 Supplying additional information

-You will generally be considered once for your choice of course during the UCAS Teacher Training cycle.
+You will generally be considered once for your choice of course during the DfE Teacher Training cycle.
 There are times when you can apply to us again, but that will require additional information for consideration.
 For example, if you are unsuccessful in your original choice and make a subsequent choice for an alternative course, you will need to supply a revised personal statement.
 You can do so by completing our additional information form and emailing this to us.

 This form is for use in the following circumstances: